syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * Array

-The dataSource option can accept either the JSON object collection or DataManager [[ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)] instance which contains the categorize data.
+The dataSource option accepts either the JSON object collection or DataManager [[ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)] instance that contains the categorize data.

 #### Example

-To set the dataSource with array of JSON object collection
+To set the dataSource with array of JSON object collection,

 {% highlight html %}